-Our Conservation Director, Simon Stuart, and his wife Ann will be going the extra mile (around 1000 extra miles, in fact) on their bicycles this Autumn to help conserve forgotten species.
+Our Director of Strategic Conservation, Simon Stuart, and his wife Ann will be going the extra mile (around 1000 extra miles, in fact) on their bicycles this Autumn to help conserve forgotten species.

 Simon took a moment out of his gruelling training regime (ahem…) to talk about the challenge ahead for them both, why they are doing it and what they expect to encounter along the way.